 Apart from a short secondment to the State Library of Queensland in 2002, she remained with the Community and Personal Histories Section, Department of Aboriginal & Torres Strait Islander Policy (now Aboriginal and Torres Strait Islander Services, Department of Communities), Queensland 1998 – 2005 when she passed away aged 55.

 Loris is remembered as a passionate advocate for the right of Aboriginal and Torres Strait Islander people to use archives as a means of reconnecting with their family, country and Indigenous identity.
 Similarly, Loris spoke of the need to have qualified Indigenous staff in the archives and keeping records sector.
-In a paper at the Australian Society of Archivists (ASA) 1999 Conference, she commented “The ASA is to be commended for their commitment to encouraging Indigenous employment by aligning with the Australian Library and Information Association (ALIA) in the Indigenous Recruitment & Career Development Strategy”.
+In a paper at the ASA 1999 Conference, she commented “The ASA is to be commended for their commitment to encouraging Indigenous employment by aligning with the Australian Library and Information Association (ALIA) in the Indigenous Recruitment & Career Development Strategy”.

 As testament to her own personal commitment and lasting legacy, it was Loris’s leadership as Convenor of the Indigenous Issues Special Interest Group (IISIG) of the ASA from September 2003 to 2005, that the group produced the brochure ‘Pathways to your future and our past: careers for Indigenous peoples in archives and records’ to encourage Indigenous people to train as archivists and records managers.
 This directly paved the way for this ASA scholarship being offered that now deservedly bears Loris’s name.